486DX2-boomer/spb-rangetimer/readme.md

 ```
 new Date(1000 * seconds).toISOString().substr(11, 8)
 ```

 ## Issues

 - UI: Laggy feel.
 This is because the backend ticks only once per second in addition to the browser fetching once per second.
 Because of that, activating a button can take up to one second which makes the UI feel slow.
+There's no way to force an "instant" update of the UI as written.
-- Backend is written in Golang (my personal preference) instead of a more common language.
+- Backend is written in Go instead of a more common language.
 - The timers are not written as a reusable component.
 - No user authentication.
-- Not really set up for multiple deployments (server endpoint is stored in a constant instead of an environment variable or config file.
+- Not really set up for multiple deployments (server endpoint is stored in a constant instead of an environment variable or config file.)
+- Some functions could be rewritten into generics.